followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxScheduler/1 Configuration/groupByDate.md

 ===========================================================================

 <!--shortDescription-->
 Specifies whether to group appointments by date first.
-Applies to all [view types](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/#type) except *"agenda"*.
+Applies only if [groupOrientation](/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/views/#groupOrientation) is *"horizontal"*.
 <!--/shortDescription-->

 <!--fullDescription-->